 With MS Fram you go on true expeditions.
 The ship is small, so it is the ultimate way to really explore Antarctica, taking you up close to inaccessible locations.
 The expedition landings take you ashore to see wildlife and historic sites close up, and also offer the chance to try several excursions and trips that will challenge you, both mentally and physically.

-The ship of the future, MS Roald Amundsen, will launch in autumn 2018 and boasts rich Scandinavian design and advanced hybrid technology.
+The ship of the future, MS Roald Amundsen, will launch in 2019 and boasts rich Scandinavian design and advanced hybrid technology.
 She will sail almost silently to fragile natural areas, while reducing emissions to a minimum.
 Exploration voyages with MS Roald Amundsen cover the Falklands, Chilean Fjords and Antarctica including sailings south of the Antarctic Circle.

 Landings in Antarctica